Page Performance¶

 tag.
 RUM uses the History API to listen for URL changes.

-Loading Time Calculation¶
+Loading Time Calculation Method¶

-loadEventEnd - navigationStart
+- loadEventEnd - navigationStart

-- There are asynchronous requests.
+- There are asynchronous requests

-To improve the accuracy of activity determination in these cases, you can specify excludedActivityUrls
+To improve the accuracy of activity determination in these cases, specify excludedActivityUrls configuration to exclude these requests: